sscpac/statick/README.md

 The rules and flags can be found in the
 [SEI CERT C/C++ Analyzers](https://wiki.sei.cmu.edu/confluence/display/cplusplus/CC.+Analyzers) chapter.

+Using the `--level` flag when running Statick will result in that specific level running for all packages regardless of what the `--profile` is set to.
+The specified _level_ from the `--level` flag must exist in the default configuration file or a custom configuration file.

 ### Exceptions

 _Exceptions_ are used to ignore false positive warnings or warnings that will not be corrected.